Land reclamation in Metro Manila: Seabed quarry

-Currently, there are five (5) approved Seabed Quarry Permits issued by the Philippine Government for utilization of marine sediment as construction materials for the Metro Manila reclamation projects and New Manila International Airport in Bulacan.
+Currently, there are five approved seabed quarry permits issued by the Philippine Government for utilization of marine sediment as construction materials for the Metro Manila reclamation projects and New Manila International Airport in Bulacan.

 Beach nourishment

-Manila Bay Beach
+Manila Bay Dolomite Beach

 Manila Bay Beach is a 5.4-hectare man-made beach located in Manila that was created through the process of beach nourishment.
 It is situated along Manila Bay and is part of an overall integrated coastal zone management aimed at coastal defense of the Manila Bay rehabilitation.
 When completed, the beach will cover a total length of 900 meters of the Manila Baywalk.
-The beach was met with initial criticism when it was built, owing to the timing that it was constructed amidst the COVID-19 pandemic and concerns of adverse environmental effects caused by dumping dolomite on the polluted Manila Bay.
-However, it received the support of the majority of the public, and has improved the environment surrounding it, including the significant drop of fecal coliform level in the waters surrounding the beach.
+The beach was met with criticism when it was built, owing to the timing that it was constructed amidst the COVID-19 pandemic and concerns of adverse environmental effects caused by dumping dolomite on the polluted Manila Bay.
+Environment Secretary Roy Cimatu said that the public supported the project and the Department of Environment and Natural Resources said the project improved the environment surrounding it, including the significant drop of fecal coliform level in the waters surrounding the beach.